Beyond Trading Data: The Hidden Influence of Public Awareness and Interest on Cryptocurrency Volatility: Experiments

-To tackle \textbf{RQ3}, we propose to provide the investor with the price forecast together with the fluctuation distribution.
-As it is very challenging to evaluate this quantitatively, we show in Figure \ref{fig:priceDistributions} a few results obtained by this technique for 6 random days.
-It is noticeable that the price forecast certainty can differ from one day to another, where if there is a massive volatility level on that particular day, the price distribution is closer to be flat and has a high standard deviation, which indicates that the price is highly likely to fluctuate from the single model’s prediction.
-In contrast, when the model gives a prediction with a high certainty level, it is apparent that the price distribution has a high peak and low standard deviation.
-All these prediction distributions are an excellent source for an investor for decision-making as it provides a clear interpretation of how confident the model is for a given prediction on a particular day. \\
+In response to \textbf{RQ3}, we propose to equip the investor with not only the price forecast but also the range of potential price fluctuations.
+Given the complexity of quantifying this, we present in Figure \ref{fig:priceDistributions} a set of outcomes obtained using the approach described in Section~\ref{subsec:fa} over four random days.
+As illustrated, the certainty of price forecast can vary day-to-day.
+On days marked by significant volatility, the price distribution appears flat and exhibits a high standard deviation, indicating a high likelihood of deviation from the model's singular prediction.
+Conversely, on days when the model predicts with a high degree of certainty, the price distribution tends to peak sharply and display a lower standard deviation.
+These prediction distributions serve as a valuable resource for investors as they offer clear insights into the model's confidence in its predictions for a specific day.

-\subsection{Long-term forecasting}
+\subsubsection{Long-term forecasting}